-Can the local monsters put aside their differences long enough to repel Dwarven invaders? wizard if a week or more of game time passes.
-They are here not just to loot the Temple, but to retake the city if possible.
-Of course, the monsters are not happy with this intrusion, and muster to slay/stop the invasion and destroy the teleport site that allows easy access to the city.
+Can the local monsters put aside their differences long enough to repel Dwarven invaders?

+Of course, the monsters are not happy with this intrusion, and will muster to stop the invasion and destroy the teleport site that allows easy access to the city.

 The monsters have the advantage of knowing the terrain.
 The Dwarves only have ancient texts to work from, and won't know the details of the tunnel system, and know about the city's current inhabitants.
+The key will be if the various solo creatures and gangs of monsters can work together fight back.

+THE INVADERS

-THE INVADERS The invasion force is led by a powerful dwarven combat wizard and his lieutenant (also a wizard).
+The invasion force is led by a powerful dwarven combat wizard and his lieutenant (also a wizard).
 See their write-ups below.

 The warriors, engineers, and other wizards are divided into two squads.
 They all have good armor (chain mail).

-The warriors have heavy crossbows and either a combat hammer (6d6) or dwarven war ax (7d6).
+The warriors have heavy crossbows and either a combat hammer (6d6) or dwarven war axe (7d6).

 The engineers have a heavy pick, and carry a bag of crude grenades (medium-rock sized; L1SR-LUK to successfully detonate; 6d6 to everyone within 10').
 They also have a sack of tools - saws, crowbars, bailing wire, spikes, and so on - in case they need to erect a barrier, spike a door shut, and so on.
 Given an hour of time they can turn a pile of rubble into a fairly sturdy wall.

 The wizards have Level 1 - Level 5 Combat School spells, and all Level 1 and Level 2 spells, plus Blindsight and Dis-Spell; they carry a Staff Ordinaire and a kremm battery with 3d6 kremm (TARO, but max.
 20).
 They act as scouts and intelligence officers.

 The exact level and attributes of these squaddies depends on the challenge you want to give the monsters.

-Commander Karag'tu "Granite-Fist" 0 Level 10 Dwarven Wizard, Male ST: 48 (+36) IQ: 32 DX: 28 (+16) WIZ: 107 SPD: 18 (+6) CON: 60 LK: 21 (+9) CHR: 45 67 combat adds.
+Commander Karag'tu "Granite-Fist"

+0

+Level 10 Dwarven Wizard, Male

+ST: 48 (+36) IQ: 32

+DX: 28 (+16) WIZ: 107

+SPD: 18 (+6) CON: 60

+LK: 21 (+9) CHR: 45

+1 .
+11

+67 combat adds.

 Karag'tu is a hardened veteran and skilled practitioner of combat magic.
 He's the sort of leader who is both hated by his men (because he's demanding and a relentless disciplinarian) but has their utter loyalty because they know he'll never waste their lives or fail to rescue them from captivity.

 The commander carries a big war pick, and waves it around when leading men into a melee, but in actual combat he switches to his sax dagger, which allows him to use his adds and which he keeps enchanted with Whammy (which only costs him one kremm to cast via his staff).
 Karag'tu holds back on flat-out attack spells, preferring to confuse and weaken opponents first.

 Spells: All Level 1 - Level 5 spells; Combat school spells to Level 10; plus Wall of Stone, Energizer, Pygmalion and Medusa.

 Gear: Deluxe Staff, Kremm Battery (Maximum 89 kremm; currently has 62 points), Heroic war pick

 (fine quality, 7d6+2), Sax (2d6+5, coated with silver); Master's Ward (detects and identifies incoming magic up to Level 3), wears Banded mail suit (13); three healing potions (cures 4 CON damage); Magic Tent scroll (usable once; creates a 20' diameter tent with the properties of an Invisible Wall.
 Lasts until the next sunrise.)

 Lieutenant Zkarrrk, aka "Light Patch"

-Level 5 Dwarven Warrior, M ale
+Level 5 Dwarven Warrior, Male

 ST: 29 (+17) IQ: 25

 DX: 24 (+12) WIZ: 51

 SPD: 14 (+2) CON: 32

 LK: 19 (+7) CHR: 35

-38 con nbat adds.
+38 combat adds.